ICS Partnerships in Practice: Winning Tenders Across Health and Social Care Boundaries

 🧭 Key Takeaways

-• 📊 Align your evidence to system outcomes (flow, prevention, equality, satisfaction).
+• 📊 Align evidence to system outcomes: flow, prevention, equality, experience, safety.

-• ⚙️ Show governance, data and workforce structures that integrate seamlessly with NHS teams.
+• ⚙️ Demonstrate governance, digital and workforce structures that integrate seamlessly with NHS teams.

-• 🧩 Use partnership examples and trend data to prove credibility.
+• 🧩 Use partnership examples and measurable trend data to prove credibility.

-• 🚀 Frame your service as a system asset that delivers safety, stability, and value.
+• 🚀 Frame your service as a system asset delivering resilience, safety and sustainable value.